Foundation pic

 Responsibilities of trainers

-Every foundation doctor will have a named clinical supervisor for each placement.
+Every foundation doctor will have a named clinical supervisor (CS) for each placement, who will usually be a specialist in the area in which they are training for that period.

 Study leave during foundation training